RaspberryPiFoundation/python-curriculum/en-GB/lessons/Quiz/Quiz.md

 	![screenshot](quiz-test.png)

 	This happens because Python is very strict when it compares the player's answer to the correct answer.
-To Python, "V" isn't the same as "v", and so if your player uses any capital letters in your answer, Python thinks the answer's wrong!
+To Python, "V" isn't the same as "v", and so if the player uses any capital letters in their answer, Python thinks the answer's wrong!

 	Test this out in your game, to see if the same thing happens.